July 9, 2020: Guidance for Progressing to Research Phase 4

 resumption of activities, with labs and research groups following the phased process

-and adhering to appropriate safeguards.
+outlined in the Restarting Research Plan and adhering to appropriate safeguards.
 Following the same approach described in

-, principal investigators that have operated effectively under Research Phase 2 or
+my June 24th guidance, principal investigators that have operated effectively under Research Phase 2 or

 3 (preferably for at least two weeks), and that believe they are ready to advance